Experience German Airways

 Your reliable partner for flexible aviation in Europe.

-German Airways offers customised wet lease solutions for established airlines, exclusive charter flights and private aviation for individual requirements.
-As a member of the International Air Transport Association (IATA) and the European Regions Airline Association (ERA) we live up to the highest standards in aviation.
-Our modern fleet, consisting of eight Embraer E190-100LR jets, is in operation throughout Europe both as individual charters and wet leases for the scheduled services of other airlines. other airlines throughout Europe.
-Put your trust in German Airways.
+German Airways offers tailored wet lease solutions for established airlines, exclusive charter flights and private aviation for individual needs.
+As a member of the International Air Transport Association (IATA) and the European Regions Airline Association (ERA), we uphold the highest standards in aviation.
+Our modern fleet, consisting of eight Embraer E190-100LR jets, operates throughout Europe in both single charter and wet lease capacities for the scheduled services of other airlines.
+Trust German Airways.

 About German Airways